 Just in case you need help finding the right accommodation, I have prepared a quick help for you.
-You can browse the map below to find somewhere to stay, either a hotel or Airbnb, if you haven’t booked anything yet.
+You can browse the map below to find somewhere to stay, either a hotel or VRBO, if you haven’t booked anything yet.

 With that out of the way, let’s see what the city has in store for you!

 To start off, let’s do some walking to warm up.
 Where should you walk?
 Through the Old Town, obviously!